Pollora/colt/README.md

 Shortcodes are parsed with the [*thunderer/shortcode*](https://github.com/thunderer/Shortcode) library.

 Several different parsers are provided. `RegularParser` is the most technically correct and is provided by default.
 This is suitable for most cases.
-However if you encounter some irregularities in your shortcode parsing, you may need to configure Corcel to use the `WordpressParser`, which more faithfully matches WordPress' shortcode regex.
-To do this, if you are using Laravel, edit the `config/corcel.php` file, and uncomment your preferred parser.
+However if you encounter some irregularities in your shortcode parsing, you may need to configure Colt to use the `WordpressParser`, which more faithfully matches WordPress' shortcode regex.
+To do this, if you are using Laravel, edit the `config/colt.php` file, and uncomment your preferred parser.
 Alternatively, you can replace this with a parser of your own.

 ```php
 'shortcode_parser' => Thunder\Shortcode\Parser\RegularParser::class,